lerban/lerban/content/home/about.md

 +++

-# Biography
+# About me

-I study interactions between people and water resources.
-My research has focused largely on groundwater: natural and manmade contamination, transboundary overdraft, pumping-induced land subsidence.
-These are wicked problems, brought about by complex interactions among social and environmental systems.
+My mission is to improve relationships between people and water resources.
+Past work has focused on groundwater: natural and manmade contamination, transboundary overdraft, and pumping-induced land subsidence.
+These days I'm thinking a lot about resilient redesigns for water in cities.
+These are wicked problems, or more precisely, emergent properties of complex socio-environmental systems.
 I believe new modes of systemic thought and practice are needed to address them.
 The old modes that got us here won’t suffice.

 I have deep technical skills in earth data science and extensive (thematic and geographic) experience.
 For more details {{% staticref "files/cv.pdf" "newtab" %}}download my CV.{{% /staticref %}}